redsn0w0/lisk-js-autorebuilder/README.md

 #Lisk Anti-Stuck in js
+**** NOT USE IT BEFORE STARTING FORGING ****

-Check if node is forging, if not it will rebuild with last available snapshot and activate the forging ones the sync is completed. forever-autorebuild.log file is a collection of your delegate node fork | autorebuild | forging events
+The script will check if your delegate is forging, if not it will rebuild with last available snapshot and activate the forging ones the sync is completed.

+    - forever-autorebuild.log

+The file is a collection of your delegate node fork | autorebuild | forging events

 ##Install
-Clone the repository next to lisk-test (for instance)

-In lisk config json you must whitelisting forging and API to 127.0.0.1

-HOME
-    lisk-test
-    lisk-js-autorebuilder
+Clone the repository in the same directory of lisk installation folder, for instance:

+/HOME DIRECTORY
+    /lisk-test
+    /lisk-js-autorebuilder

+In the lisk-test (the lisk installation folder) check 127.0.0.1 is in the forging whitelist section in the config.json In the cloned lisk-js-autorebuilder do as follow:

     - cd into lisk-js-autorebuilder
-    - rename the config.sample.json in config.json and complete it with your delegate infos (leave yournode as localhost and set node to a node to ask for forging information)
+    - rename the config.sample.json in config.json
+    - edit the config.json
+            "delegate":"nameOfYourDelegate",
+            "secret":"superSecretPasswd"
     - npm install

 ##Run